joncampbell123/dosbox-x/README.md

   - Bug fixes, patches, improvements, refinements
   - Suggestions, ideas, assistance of other users, and/or general conversation
   - Platform support (Windows, Linux, macOS, DOS, but others are welcome)
-  - Documentation, language file translation, and software promotion
+  - Documentation, language file translation, and software packaging
   - Notes regarding DOS and Win3.x/9x games, applications, hacks or weird tricks, etc.

 See the [CONTRIBUTING](CONTRIBUTING.md) page for more contribution guidelines.